meltano/meltano/docs/src/docs/README.md

 We have decided to focus on the following personas and use cases, in order of priority, to help us determine what improvements to prioritize building, and what [community contributions](/docs/contributor-guide.html) to accept:

 1. Data engineers already using [Singer](https://www.singer.io/) taps and targets
-   - They are running Singer-based data pipelines in production already, likely using a hand-rolled hard-to-reproduce deployment/orchestration strategy.
+   - They are running Singer-based EL(T) pipelines in production already, likely using a hand-rolled hard-to-reproduce deployment/orchestration strategy.
    - They have experience building and maintaining taps and targets.
    - They are comfortable using a CLI and want to manage their Meltano project like a software engineering project, with all of the benefits of version control and CI/CD.
    - They want to have the option of using a web-based UI to monitor (and possibly manage) their pipelines.
-   - Meltano can learn from their experience and provide tooling and documentation to make it easier for them and new users to manage and deploy Singer-based data pipelines and build and maintain new and existing Singer taps and targets.
+   - Meltano can learn from their experience and provide tooling and documentation to make it easier for them and new users to manage and deploy Singer-based EL(T) pipelines and build and maintain new and existing Singer taps and targets.

 2. Data engineers or one-person data teams new to open source ELT
    - They may have come across Singer already, but haven't run Singer taps and targets in production yet.